Chicken Soup for the Indian Soul: At Work by Jack Canfield

-The byline says 101 stories of Entrepreneurship & Creativity at the workplace, and this is what made me pick up this book for reading.
-I have never been able to discover so many creativity stories in Indian corporate world, though I am sure there are many more for entrepreneurship, so jumped on to see what stories the book tells.
+The byline says 101 stories of Entrepreneurship & Creativity at the workplace.
+This is what made me pick up this book Chicken Soup for the Indian Soul: At Work for reading.
+I have never been able to discover so many creativity stories in Indian corporate world.
+Though I am sure there are many more for entrepreneurship.
+So jumped on to see what stories the book tells.
 And this byline could not have been more wrong.

 It contains ordinary stories that happen all around us, to us all the time.
 You are down and someone’s cheerful words pep us up and you are back on our track.
 Someone gives you an insight that proves useful.
 You go out of the way for completing a professional assignment and feel inspired about it.
 You get support from your family and friends for pursuing your career and you feel grateful for that.
-You face a tough situation at work and you come out of it flying, you feel proud of yourself.
-You have situations where you have to choose between family and work and the dilemma kills you and whichever you choose, you feel guilty for the other.
-You overcome personal tragedies to chase your dreams.
+When you face a tough situation at work and you come out of it flying, you feel proud of yourself.
+You have situations where you have to choose between family and work and the dilemma kills you.
+And whichever you choose, you feel guilty for the other.
+And you overcome personal tragedies to chase your dreams.

 Looks like the aim was to have exactly 101 stories, so there are few people who have multiple stories.
 Some of them are professional writers and have written 3 stories out of the same experience.
 A dental doctor takes the same context to tell three or four different stories, the same goes for the editor of a women’s magazine and one of the co-authors.

 I found this book Chicken Soup for the Indian Soul: At Work, to be written for absolutely first time reader, a notch below the average self-help books.
 You may end up reading them if you know someone whose story appears there or like me if you get attracted to the catchy title.